xie-andy/math_programs/README.md

-# quant_models
+# math_programs

-- This repo is a collection of Python programs to experiment with different quantitative trading methods and entry/exit methodologies.
+- This repo is a collection of Python programs to experiment with different quantitative trading methods and entry/exit methodologies and also general math programs.

-- To run these on your own computer, clone the repo, install yfinance and then execute the relevant script.
+- To run quant models on your own computer, clone the repo, install yfinance and then execute the relevant script.

 # pair_trading.py